jpe442/dodateweb/README.md

 #### Do...
 - A left pop-out menu drawer is opened when the user hovers or drags over the slim hidden HTML element running up the left side of the workweek calendar.

-- Clicking a standard Material floating action "+" button calls up the 'Create New Todo' Material dialog form to create a new unscheduled todo.
+- Clicking a standard Material floating action **+** button calls up the *Create New Todo* Material dialog form to create a new unscheduled todo.

-- Unscheduled todos are rendered in the left menu drawer component.
+- All unscheduled todos are first rendered in the left menu drawer component below the .

 #### Doing...
 - From the left pop-out menu drawer unscheduled todos are distributed across the Monday-Friday workweek calendar by dragging and dropping them in the desired time slot.